ParaCoToUl/noarr-structures/docs/Signature.md

 ### Dependent function

-This type of signature is currently only used for tuples.
+This type of signature is most prominently used for tuples.
 It is represented as `noarr::function_sig<Dim, RetSigs...>`.
 It is similar to the Function type: it accepts an index in `Dim` in addition to the indices accepted by `RetSigs`.

-The difference is that where a Function returns the same type for any value of index, a Dependent function may return a different type for each possible value of index.
+The main difference is that in the return type.
+Where a Function returns the same type for any value of index, a Dependent function may return a different type for each possible value of index.
 In other words: what other dimensions are accepted by the structure depends on the element of `RetSigs` that is choosen according to the index in `Dim`.
-(This places a further requirement on the type of index that can be passed, see [Dimension Kinds](DimensionKinds.md) for more details.)
+(This places a further requirement on the type of index that can be passed, see [tuple-like dimensions](DimensionKinds.md#tuple-like-dimensions-static-length-static-index) for more details.)

 Also, unlike Function, there is no need for an `ArgLength` parameter: the [length](Glossary.md#length) in `Dim` always corresponds to the count of `RetSigs` variadic parameters.